ctfpilot/ctfp/README.md

 To remove a page, you need to remove it from the configuration file, and then deploy the `platform` component again.

 Page changes are automatically and continuously deployed through ArgoCD, so no manual intervention is required after the initial deployment.

+#### The CLI tool does not seem to support my setup

+The CLI tool is designed to cover a wide range of deployment scenarios, but it may be that your specific setup require some custom setup in each Terraform component.

+Each component is located in its own directory, and can be deployed manually using OpenTofu/terraform commands.

+However, be aware that the CLI tool also manages the Terraform backend configuration, and you will need to set this up manually if you choose to deploy the components manually.

+Documentation is located within each component directory, explaining the configuration options and how to deploy the component manually.
+A template tfvars file is also located in each component directory in `tfvars/template.tfvars`, explaining the configuration options available for that component.

 ## Architecture